St Andrews College (Marayong): History

 St Andrews College was established in 1998 from the amalgamation of John Paul II Senior High School (founded in 1981) and Holy Family High School (1967–2010).
 The dual campus high school took its name from the local parish, St Andrew the Apostle.
-At the ARIA Music Awards of 2019, the college's Antonio Chiappetta won Music Teacher of the Year.
+At the ARIA Music Awards of 2019, the college teacher, Antonio Chiappetta won Music Teacher of the Year.

 Structure

 The school consists of two campus located within a kilometre of each other.
-The Holy Family (Junior) Campus serves education for years 7-10 while the John Paul (Senior) Campus serves education for year 11 & 12.
+Junior Campus serves education for years 7-10 while the Senior Campus serves education for year 11 & 12.

 Principals

 The college has had a number of principals since 1998.
-Below is a list of principals beginning in 2007.
+Below is a list of principals.